 F2.
 Does due process prevail in civil and criminal matters?
 2 / 4

 Shortages of judicial staff and financial resources undermine defendants’ procedural rights, including the right to a timely trial and state-funded legal counsel.
-According to the 2015–16 Department of Correctional Services report, detainees wait an average of nearly six months before trial, and some are held beyond the legal maximum of two years.
+Many detainees wait months for their trials to begin, and some are held beyond the legal maximum of two years.

 F3.
 Is there protection from the illegitimate use of physical force and freedom from war and insurgencies?
 2 / 4

-According to a Judicial Inspectorate for Correctional Services (JICS) 2015–16 annual report, there is severe overcrowding in some prisons—in part due to delays in holding trials.
-During this period, 62 unnatural deaths were reported in prisons and there were 811 complaints of assault by prison officials on inmates.
+According to a Judicial Inspectorate for Correctional Services (JICS) 2017–18 annual report, there is severe overcrowding in some prisons—in part due to delays in holding trials.
+During this period, 82 unnatural deaths were reported in prisons, and there were 988 complaints of assault by prison officials on inmates.

 Despite constitutional prohibitions, there are many reports of police torture and excessive force during arrest, interrogation, and detention.
 The Independent Police Investigative Directorate (IPID) is required by law to investigate allegations of police offenses or misconduct.
-In its annual report for the 2016–17 fiscal year, the IPID recorded 696 reported deaths either in police custody or as a result of police action, 112 reported rapes by police officers, 173 reports of torture, and 3,827 reports of assault.
-Overall, there was a 27 percent increase in total reported incidents from the previous period.
+In its annual report for the 2017–18 fiscal year, the IPID recorded 637 reported deaths either in police custody or as a result of police action, 105 reported rapes by police officers, 217 reports of torture, and 3,661 reports of assault.
+Overall, there was a 19 percent decrease in total reported incidents from the previous period.

 F4.
 Do laws, policies, and practices guarantee equal treatment of various segments of the population?
 2 / 4

 The constitution prohibits discrimination based on a range of categories, including race, sexual orientation, and culture.
-State bodies such as the South African Human Rights Commission (SAHRC) and the Office of the Public Protector are empowered to investigate and, in the case of SAHRC, prosecute discrimination cases.
+State bodies such as the South African Human Rights Commission (SAHRC) and the Office of the Public Protector are empowered to investigate and prosecute discrimination cases.
 Affirmative-action legislation has benefited previously disadvantaged racial groups in public and private employment as well as in education but racial imbalances in the workforce persist.
 White people, constituting a small minority, still own a majority of the country’s business assets.
 The indigenous, nomadic Khoikhoi and Khomani San peoples suffer from social and legal discrimination.